SilasK/silask.github.io/content/post/better_genomes/index.md

 By taking the subspecies into account, we were able to increase the mapping rate of a new mouse metagenome from 83 to 90\%. %Also, rarefaction analysis shows that our collection contains practically all species living in the gut of laboratory mice.
 We hope that our resource enables others to perform a comprehensive analysis of the mouse gut microbiome.

-% CMGM other members
+% CMMG other members
 \subsubsection{Going beyond bacteria}
 Most of the DNA in a gut microbiome comes from bacteria.
 However, often overlooked are organisms from the domains archaea and eukaryotes.
 Eukaryotes, such as fungi and protists, can be very large compared to prokaryotes and make up a sizable fraction of a microbiome's biomass without contributing an equal fraction to the metagenome (DNA).
 Viruses, plasmids, and other genetic elements are also essential members of microbiomes that are easily sequenced using shotgun metagenomics.

-For generating the CMGM, we not only looked for MAGs of bacteria but also viruses and plasmids.
+For generating the CMMG, we not only looked for MAGs of bacteria but also viruses and plasmids.
 We did not assemble any genomes of archaea, which let us assume that they are not living in the mouse gut of laboratory mice.
 We did not look for eukaryotes.
 Nevertheless, we think our catalog is an important resource to perform a comprehensive analysis of the mouse gut microbiome.
 The inclusion of plasmids and viruses increased the mapping rate of a mouse metagenome sample from 90\% to 94\%.

 \subsection{Comprehensive sets of functionally annotated genomes for the human and mouse gut}

-For the update of CMGM (Sec. \ref{sec:cold}), we annotated comprehensive sets of genomes from the mouse \emph{and human gut}.
+For the update of CMMG (Sec. \ref{sec:cold}), we annotated comprehensive sets of genomes from the mouse \emph{and human gut}.
 We made the functional annotations publicly available, together with the code, to calculate pathway abundance and associate functional changes with the condition or treatment of interest.
 %
 These resources enable others to benefit from the advantages of genome-resolved metagenomics and efficiently perform functional analysis of mouse and human metagenomes.